VIDEO: A selection of Greater Victoria’s top stories - Victoria News

-The install of 50 cigarette butt canisters has litter down in the city.
-More than 100 kg of cigarette waste has been collected since 2018.
+The SD63 strike officially ended with the union’s vote to accept the latest agreement.
 For more information on this story, click here.

-Residents can get their pet’s photo taken with Santa in an effort to raise money in the community.
-Funds raised from the $15 photos will be donated to Balfours Friends Foundation and the Pacific Animal Therapy Society.
+The winners of Habitat for Humanity Victoria’s Gingerbread Showcase have been announced.
 For more information on this story, click here.

-Cineplex’s Community Day raises funds for the Boys and Girls Clubs of Canada.
-The event allows movie lovers to enjoy a free movie on Dec.
-7, while munching discount concession snacks.
+A new gay pub will open in Victoria in the new year.
 For more information on this story, click here.

 To have your videos featured on VVN, send your content to VVN@blackpress.ca.